rezaAdinepour/Real-Time-Object-Detection-Using-YoLo-Network/README.md

-# Real-Time-Object-Detection-Using-YoLo-Network
+# **Real-Time Object Detection Using YoLo Network**
-Implementation of Real Time Object Detection Using YoLo Network
+## In this project I Implemented a Real Time Object Detection Algorithm Using YoLo Network